Brazza River

 The Brazza River is a river in Papua province, Indonesia.
-The Brazza River has its source at over 3000 meters of elevation in the Jayawijaya or Maoke Mountains of central Papua in Yahukimo Regency, and flows south to the lowland rainforests of Asmat Regency before meeting the Pulau River (or Eilanden River.), which flows southeast to the Arafura Sea.
+The Brazza River has its source at over 3000 meters of elevation in the Jayawijaya or Maoke Mountains of central Papua in Yahukimo Regency and flows south to the lowland rainforests of Asmat Regency before meeting the Pulau River (or Eilanden River.), which flows southeast to the Arafura Sea.

 History

-The Brazza watershed is known to be the residence of the Asmat tribe, specifically the Brazza tribe, one of the Asmat sub-tribes as well as Citak tribe, which is recorded to inhabit the area of Citak Mitak (Senggo) Subdistrict along this river.
-Asmat people live in southern Papua, around the big rivers of Aswets, Bets, Pomats, Undir, Sirets and Brazza, all of which flow to the Arafuru Sea (formerly: Irian Bay).
+The Brazza watershed is known to be the residence of the Asmat tribe, specifically the Brazza tribe, one of the Asmat sub-tribes as well as the Citak tribe, which is recorded to inhabit the area of Citak Mitak (Senggo) Subdistrict along this river.
+Asmat people live in southern Papua, around the big rivers of Aswets, Bets, Pomats, Undir, Sirets, and Brazza, all of which flow to the Arafuru Sea (formerly: Irian Bay).
 The rivers can be navigated far inland, up to about 50 km when the tide rises.
 Because it was watered by many rivers, the land became very large swamps, which were not useful for agriculture and caused the Asmat people to be isolated for a long time.
-However, in this place they can get enough food, especially from sago trees that grow wild and abundantly everywhere, as well as game animals, such as wild boar, cassowary, cuscus, various kinds of birds, and various kinds of fish and shrimp in the river.
+However, in this place, they can get enough food, especially from sago trees that grow wild and abundantly everywhere, as well as game animals, such as wild boar, cassowary, cuscus, various kinds of birds, and various kinds of fish and shrimp in the river.
 Asmat people establish settlements and villages on the banks of the river, because the river is the most important means of transportation, and makes it easy to detect the arrival of other people who approach their village.
-Asmat people can actually divided into several sub-ethnic groups, including: Unisirau, Bismam, Simai, Emari-Ducur, Betch-Mbup, Kaimo, Safan, Brazza and Joerat.
+Asmat people can divided into several sub-ethnic groups, including Unisirau, Bismam, Simai, Emari-Ducur, Betch-Mbup, Kaimo, Safan, Brazza, and Joerat.

-In the upstream of the Brazza river, to the west of the upstream of Digul River, lived the Citak tribe, to the east of the Asmat tribe, and to the north of the Awyu people.
+In the upstream of the Brazza River, to the west of the upstream Digul River, lived the Citak tribe, to the east of the Asmat tribe, and the north of the Awyu people.
 Their language has similarities with the Asmat language, so some scholars tend to classify them as one of the Asmat sub-tribes.
-Another tribe, the Korowai, also inhabits the upstream of the Brazza river in the south Jayawijaya Mountains, to the northeast of the Asmat tribe, to the west of Senggo.
+Another tribe, the Korowai, also inhabits the upstream of the Brazza River in the south Jayawijaya Mountains, to the northeast of the Asmat tribe, to the west of Senggo.
 This area is part of the Kouh and Citak Mitak (Senggo) Districts in Merauke Regency.

-The boundaries of the Asmat tribe with other inland tribes such as the Kombai, Korowai, Citak and others are marked by the Brazza river and the foot of the Central Mountains.
+The boundaries of the Asmat tribe with other inland tribes such as the Kombai, Korowai, Citak, and others are marked by the Brazza River and the foot of the Central Mountains.

-The Asmat Brazza tribe, which lives on the banks of the Brazza river at the foot of the Jayawijaya Mountains, is famous for its 'mbis' sculpture, which the 'mbis' head is uniquely made separate from the body that makes the art of this tribal craft different and highly valuable.
+The Asmat Brazza tribe, which lives on the banks of the Brazza River at the foot of the Jayawijaya Mountains, is famous for its 'mbis' sculpture, in which the 'mbis' head is uniquely made separate from the body that makes the art of this tribal craft different and highly valuable.